 Although there are multitudes of definitions for coral disease, it is widely accepted that a disease is, "any deviation from or interruption of the normal structure or function of any body part, organ, or system that is manifested by a characteristic set of signs and whose etiology, pathology, and prognosis may be known or unknown" (Peters 1997, Borneman 2001, Parnell and Richardson 2002).
 Diseases in scleractinian corals have been characterized by detectable signs, identifiable causative agents or pathogens, and/or consistent alterations of the coral's structural composition (Peters 1997, Parnell and Richardson 2002).
 Parasites or infections from bacterial, fungal, protozoan, or viral pathogens may cause disease (Peters 1997, Borneman 2001).
-In this study, the term syndrome is used for maladies where the causative agent has been identified.
+In this study, the term syndrome is used for maladies where the causative agent has not been identified while the term disease is used for maladies where the causative agent has been identified.
 Progression is used to describe the movement of a disease band along interconnected coral branches within a colony, while spread and transmission are defined as the passage or transfer of an infectious disease between colonies.